 Rather, our use and interest in digital technologies can centre on enhancing meaning making by using already developed technologies to develop what we can do with, and in, research and teaching.

 Many of us already do this in our classrooms without calling it “DHSS.”
-When we ask our students to search for a website or an article, to map something on Google, to collaborate on an online document, to participate in a discussion on Facebook we are inviting our students to find, collect, organize, and/or analyse using digital technologies.
-What makes practices explicitly DHSS practices, is when we thoughtfully and explicitly use these technologies to develop the skills of critical thinking, doing, and communicating.
+When we ask our students to search for a website or an article, to map something on Google, to collaborate on an online document, or to participate in a discussion on Facebook, we are inviting our students to find, collect, organize, and/or analyse using digital technologies.
+What makes these practices explicitly DHSS practices, is when we thoughtfully and explicitly use these technologies to develop students’ skills of critical thinking, doing, and communicating.

 DHSS assignments and activities that are explicitly planned, developed, and taught with the aim of engaging with, and enhancing, critical and active opportunities for meaning making in and with the digital world are able to explore new modalities and invitations for accessing and developing knowledge.
 DHSS can then help students (and researchers) come to know in ways that traditional research and learning may not be able achieve (Marres 2017, Mortara et al. 2014, Ng 2015).
 In this way, DHSS can provide opportunities for reflective problem-posing critical literacy (Freire 2006) and greater opportunities for accessing knowledge and engaging with communities across and beyond our digital world.